 No, documents submitted after the deadline will not be accepted.

 22) When should I submit my application?

-The Application deadline for the Ernst Mach grant worldwide is March 1st, 2018, 23:59 (CET - Central European Time) for all applications for stays during the academic year 2018/19.
+The application deadline for the Ernst Mach grant worldwide is February 1st, 2019, 23:59 (CET - Central European Time) for all applications for stays during the academic year 2019/20.
 After the deadline, all applications will be examined by experts.
-Please do not wait until the last moment of the deadline to submit your application.
+Please do not wait until the last moment of the deadline to submit your online application.
 Once you press the “submit application” button, the system will automatically check if specific entries in your application are complete.
 This process may take a while and error massages may occur.
 Please also note that technical support will not be online outside office hours.